*Gifted Product & Affiliate links

 I thought these were a great alternative to disposable menstrual products and a very comfortable one at that.
 I love a good reusable period item and even more so when it means that you can continue to have fun during your time of the month especially when you have little ones who want Mum to join in!
 This swim bikini brief is available in sizes XS to XL and costs £21.99.
 To find out more about the WUKA period Swim Bikini Brief you can find them on their website here.

 *I was sent the WUKA Period Swim Bikini Brief in exchange for an honest review.
+This post also contains affiliate links.
 For further information please refer to my disclosure page.

 Pin for later:

 If you enjoyed this post you can follow more of our life, opinions and antics over on Facebook, Twitter, YouTube and Instagram.
 Plus feel free to come and join in with my parenting group ‘From One Parent to Another’ on Facebook.